"You blocked me on Facebook, and now, you're going to die!"Knife Party

 - Rob also hates the current EDM scene in general with a passion, especially since Knife Party helped build it.
 Beatport charts and sellouts are particular topics he tends to go off on.

 - Brown Note: The bass drops combined with very high synths, making this edge into Sensory Abuse.
 This is pretty much their Signature Style.

 - The Cameo: There are only two songs that have Rob's vocals in any way, shape or form: Begin Again, and four very-heavily edited seconds in Rage Valley.

 - Cluster F-Bomb: Gareth drops them between songs at live shows, Rob drops them on Twitter, and "Internet Friends" starts out with one.

-- Digital Piracy Is Evil: Averted.
-Rob Swire actually encourages people to "steal" any of his music◊ that they can't legitimately buy, because most of the money they make is off of live shows anyway and he just wants people to be able to listen to his stuff.
+- Digital Piracy Is Okay: Rob Swire actually encourages people to "steal" any of his music◊ that they can't legitimately buy, because most of the money they make is off of live shows anyway and he just wants people to be able to listen to his stuff.